A lathe Machine is a Production Machine tool. Here today we will study the Definition, Parts, Operation, and Specification of Lathe machines.

 - 4 jaw independent chuck

-The spindle is a hollow cylindrical shaft in which long jobs can pass through it.
+The spindle is a hollow cylindrical shaft through which long jobs can pass through it.

 It is designed so well that the thrust of the cutting tool does not deflect the spindle.